Helldivers 2: How to Kill Spore Burst Terminids – TR-117 Guide

 Common mistakes that make this strain feel worse than it is

-• Wasting anti-heavy calls early: if a Titan appears later, you do not want your only answer on cooldown because you spent it on a manageable pack.
+• Wasting anti-heavy calls early: if a Titan appears later, you don’t want your only answer on cooldown because you spent it on a manageable pack.

 Advertisement